azka-begh/terraform_begin/provisioners/README.md

 ## Remote-Exec Provisioner
 The remote-exec provisioner runs commands remotely on the created resource.
 It establishes an SSH or WinRM connection to the resource and executes the specified commands.
 This provisioner is suitable for tasks that require remote execution, such as configuring software or managing the infrastructure.

+## File provsioner
+The file provisioner copies files or directories from the machine running Terraform to the newly created resource.

 ### Destroy Time Provisioner
 If when=destroy is specified, the provisioner will run when the resource it is defined within, is destroyed.